arindamsinha12/interview_questions/python_questions/python_coding_questions.md

 ### Q14)

-From the list of list of students and their grades, print the names of students with the second lowest grade.
+From the list of list of students and their grades, print the names of students with the second lowest grade, in aphabetical order.
 records = \[\['jane', 27.1], \['barry', 30], \['hogan', 30.8], \['sara', 30], \['larry', 31]]

 ```